Sidney H. Stein: Federal judicial service

 On January 11, 1995, Stein was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of New York vacated by Pierre N. Leval.
 Stein was confirmed by the United States Senate on March 17, 1995, and received his commission the same day.

 In 2005, Judge Stein found that New York Attorney General Eliot Spitzer’s attempts to investigate national banks was subject to federal preemption by the Office of the Comptroller of the Currency.
 He assumed senior status on September 1, 2010.

 Other notable cases

 Sitting with the Ninth Circuit, in two environmental rulings on February 4, 2022, Stein wrote regarding the Forest Service's commercial "thinning" of areas by cutting down trees.
 Stein would have ruled against the Forest Service's move to cut down trees in both cases, and his view was prevalent in one.

-On March 15, 2024, Stein threw out a motion filed by U.S. Senator Bob Menendez seeking dismissal of his corruption charges.
+On March 15, 2024, Stein denied a motion filed by U.S. Senator Bob Menendez seeking dismissal of his corruption charges.